Jean Shinoda Bolenjeanbolen.com

 Jean Shinoda Bolen

-She brings an emphasis on the question for meaning and the need for a spiritual dimension in life to all aspects of her work, while also taking into account the powerful effects of archetypes within us and family and culture upon us.
+Bolen famously brings an emphasis on the question for meaning and the need for a spiritual dimension in life to all aspects of her work, while also taking into account the powerful effects of archetypes within us and family and culture upon us.
 Her books are used as college and university texts in gender studies, women's psychology, mythology, spirituality, east-west philosophy, and psychology courses.
-She has been an advocate for women, women's issues, and ethics in psychiatry.
+Additionally, she has been an advocate for women, women's issues, and ethics in psychiatry.